newatoms/guides/web-scraping/readme.md

 We search 🕵 from top to bottom to find what we want:

 * We want all the information of experience. `class='positions'`
-* We want the title of each experience: 'Content developer'. `class='item-title'`.
+* We want the title of each experience: e.g. 'Content developer'. `class='item-title'`.
 * We also want the organisation of each title: 'New Atoms'. `class='item-subtitle'`.
 * finally, we want the date and time the person was active under that title and organisation: `class='.date-range'`